Episode 8 with Rebecca Wong, LCSW-R

 This podcast is not a substitute for therapy with a licensed provider.

-@millennialrelationships and @millenniallifecounseling and please support our show by sharing with a friend or writing us a review on Apple podcast!
+After you listen, be sure to share your thoughts with us or follow us on Instagram @millennialrelationships and @millenniallifecounseling and please support our show by sharing with a friend or writing us a review on Apple podcast!
 Your support is gratefully appreciated.